realadammatthew/humbleberger/src/ads/prophet-like-shepherd.md

 > _“I will raise up for them a prophet like you from among their brothers…”_
 > — Deuteronomy 18:18

-Moses spoke of one who would come after him — someone with divine authority, intimate with God, and able to lead the people with wisdom and compassion.
+Moses spoke of one who would come after him — someone with divine authority, intimate with G-d, and able to lead the people with wisdom and compassion.

 This wasn’t just another prophet.
 This one would be **the** prophet.